Algebraic cycles of some Fano varieties with Hodge structure of level one: Decomposition of finite dimensional motives

 \begin{theorem}[{\cite{murre}}] Let $X \in \mathrm{SmProj}_k$ be smooth projective of dimension $d$.
 Then there exist $p_1(X), p_{2d-1}(X) \in \mathrm{Corr}^0(X,X)_\Q$ such that: \begin{enumerate} \item $p_1(X)$ and $p_{2d-1}(X)$ are orthogonal to each other and to $p_0(X)$ and $p_{2d}(X)$.
 They lift the Künneth components $\Delta_1^{\mathrm{topo}}$ and $\Delta_{2d-1}^{\mathrm{topo}}$, respectively, and satisfy $p_{2d-1}(X)={}^tp_{1}(X)$. \item Let $h^1(X)=(X,p_1(X),0) \in \operatorname{Chow}(k)_\Q$.
 Then

 \item Let $h^{2d-1}(X)=(X,p_{2d-1}(X),0) \in \operatorname{Chow}(k)_\Q$.
 Then

 \end{enumerate} \end{theorem}

-\begin{example} The Chow–Künneth decomposition is known to exist in the following cases\footnote{This list is not exhaustive.}: curves, surfaces (\cite{murre}), products of varieties admitting Chow–Künneth decompositions, abelian varieties, uniruled threefolds, complete intersections in projective space, Calabi–Yau threefolds (see \cite[Appendix~C]{MNP}), and double covers of $\mathbb{P}^n$ with $\dim \operatorname{H }^n(X,\Q)>1$ (\cite[Proposition~3.6]{LatM}), among others. \end{example}
+\begin{example} The Chow-Künneth decomposition is known to exist in the following cases\footnote{This list is not exhaustive.}: curves, surfaces (\cite{murre}), products of varieties admitting Chow-Künneth decompositions, abelian varieties, uniruled threefolds, complete intersections in projective space, Calabi-Yau threefolds (see \cite[Appendix~C]{MNP}), and double covers of $\mathbb{P}^n$ with $\dim \operatorname{H }^n(X,\Q)>1$ (\cite[Proposition~3.6]{LatM}), among others. \end{example}

 \begin{remark} Using the triangulated category of étale motives $\operatorname{DM}_\et(k,\Z)$ one can construct an étale analogue of the category $\ch(k)$, denoted $\ch_\et(k)$, which embeds fully faithfully into $\operatorname{DM}_\et(k,\Z)$.
 Its objects are triples $(X,p,m)$ with $X \in \operatorname{SmProj}_k$, $p \in \operatorname{Corr}^0_\et(X, X)$ satisfying $p \circ p=p$, and $m \in \Z$.
 Morphisms between two objects $(X,p,m)$ and $(Y,q,n)$ are given by